Rajkawale7/Employee_Payroll_App/README.md

 UC8 ::: Ability to Set Event Listener on Salary Range to display appropriate value

-UC9 ::: On Form Submit populate the Employee Payroll Data Object by using *javascript function*

-UC10 ::: Perform Validation Employee Payroll Data setter methods
+UC9 ::: On Form Submit populate the Employee Payroll Data Object by using *javascript function*  and worked and *UC 10* to Perform Validation Employee Payroll Data setter methods.